ockam

 Examples

-# To delete a TCP listener given its ID on the default node
+# To delete a TCP listener given its internal address on the default node

 $ ockam tcp-listener delete d59c01ab8d9683f8c454df746e627b43

-# To delete a TCP listener given its ID on a specific node
+# To delete a TCP listener given its internal address on a specific node

 $ ockam tcp-listener delete d59c01ab8d9683f8c454df746e627b43 --at n1